 An advanced study of the development of sociological theory from the Nineteenth Century to the present.
+Consideration is given to major theoretical perspectives, such as functionalism, evolutionism, conflict, and interactionism.
 This course may be taught concurrently with SY 402.

 604. Seminar in Race and Culture (5).